DjangoGirls/tutorial-extensions/homework_create_more_models/README.md

 		<p>No comments here yet :(</p>
 	{% endfor %}

-Now you can see the comments section on pages with post details.
+Now we can see the comments section on pages with post details.

 But it can look a little bit better, add those some css to `static/css/blog.css`: